 Don’t make the mistake of thinking every red, itchy dog foot has a yeast infection like most internet gurus tell you!

-Some other causes for itchy foot allergy symptoms to flare up include food, fleas, environmental substances and hypersensitivity to Staph. bacteria and Malassezia yeast (3).
+Some other causes for itchy foot symptoms to flare up include food allergy, fleas, flea allergy, separation anxiety, environmental substances and hypersensitivity/allergic reaction to Staph. bacterial infection and Malassezia yeast (3).
 It’s impossible to say which one of these factors is responsible without diagnostic testing.

-Another thing about a dog licking his paws…
+Another thing about a dog’s constant licking of his paws …

 It’s not uncommon for other parts of the body to be itchy at the same time.
-The lower legs, armpits, groin, ears and face are all areas your dog might start licking or scratching when he has allergies.
+The lower legs, armpits, groin, ears and face are all areas dogs lick or scratch when they have allergies.

 Diagnosing the Cause of Paw Licking

 Making a diagnosis of allergies is not easy!
-There are other things that might cause symptoms that looks similar to allergies:
+There are other things that might cause symptoms that look similar to allergies: